ihouwat/shopping-list-react-app-complete/README.md

 2. `npm start` starts the frontend

 ## Features
-* Customizable stores and layouts in JavaScript
+* Customizable grocery stores and store layouts, in JavaScript
 * Click on list items to add notes
 * Fast, accessible progressive web app
-* Top 10 faves list updates based on usage history
+* Top 10 faves list based on usage history
-* Dark mode (because why not?!)
+* Dark mode, because why not?!
 * Ready to deploy
 * Cute bear to brighten your day (load the app)